5/12/2025

 Head of Investor Relations

-Thank you, and good afternoon.
-With me on today's call are Masood Tulu, Quantarix president and CEO, and Vandana Sriram, Quantarix chief financial officer.
-Today's call is being recorded, and a replay of the call will be available on the investors section of our website.
-During the course of today's presentation, we will make forward looking statements within the meaning of the US private securities litigation reform act.
-These forward looking statements are based on management's beliefs and assumptions as of today, May 12, 2025.
-We may not actually achieve the plans, intentions, or expectations disclosed in our forward looking statements.
-Forward looking statements involve known and unknown risks, uncertainties, assumptions, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward looking statements.
-To supplement our financial statements presented on a GAAP basis, we have provided certain non-GAAP financial measures.
-These non-GAAP measures are used to evaluate our operating performance in a manner that allows for meaningful period comparison and analysis of trends in our business and our competitors.
-We believe that such measures are important in comparing current results with other periods results and assessing our operating performance within our industry.
+Thank you and good afternoon.
+With me on today's call are Masood Tulloo, Quanterix President and CEO, and Vandana Sriram, Quanterix Chief Financial Officer.
+Today's call is being recorded and a replay of the call will be available on the Investors section of our website.
+During the course of today's presentation, we will make forward-looking statements within the meaning of the US Private Securities Litigation Reform Act.
+These forward-looking statements are based on management's beliefs and assumptions as of today, May 12, 2025.
+We may not actually achieve the plans, intentions, or expectations disclosed in our forward-looking statements.
+Forward-looking statements involve known and unknown risks, uncertainties, assumptions, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
+To supplement our financial statements presented on a gap basis, we have provided certain non-gap financial measures.
+These non-gap measures are used to evaluate our operating performance in a manner that allows for meaningful period-to-period comparison and analysis of trends in our business and our competitors.
+We believe that such measures are important in comparing current results with other periods' results in assessing our operating performance within our industry.
 Non-GAAP financial information presented herein should be considered in conjunction with, not as a substitute for, the financial information presented in accordance with GAAP.
-Investors are encouraged to review the reconciliation of these non-GAAP measures to their most directly comparable GAAP financial measures set forth in the presentation posted to our website and in the earnings release issued today.
-Finally, any percentage changes we discuss will be on a -over-year basis, unless otherwise noted.
-Now I'd like to turn the call over to Massoud Toulou.
+Investors are encouraged to review the reconciliation of these non-GAAP measures to their most directly comparable GAAP financial measures set forth in the presentation, posted to our website, and in the earnings release issued today.
+Finally, any percentage changes we discuss will be on a year-over-year basis, unless otherwise noted.
+Now I'd like to turn the call over to Masoud Toulou.

 speaker